-The abstraction above also captures ``bundling'' (or folding) nicely - we get them by choosing $E_i(X)$ to be a product of some $\E_{ij}(X)$.
+The abstraction above also captures ``bundling'' (or folding) nicely - we get {this} by choosing $E_i(X)$ to be a product of some $E_{ij}(X)$.
 But the above abstraction thus far fails to capture the capacity-achieving aspects of the codes (i.e., the benefits of this bundling) and the decoding algorithms.
-This leads us to the two main {\em novel} steps of this paper: \begin{itemize}
+This leads us to the two main \emph{novel} steps of this write-up: \begin{itemize}

-\item We present an alternate viewpoint of polynomial ideal {\em codes} in terms of {\em linear operators}.
+\item We present an alternate viewpoint of polynomial ideal \emph{codes} in terms of \emph{linear operators}.

-\item We abstract the Guruswami-Wang linear-algebraic list-decoding {\em algorithm} in terms of {\em linear operators}.
+\item We abstract the Guruswami-Wang linear-algebraic list-decoding \emph{algorithm} in terms of \emph{linear operators}.

 \end{itemize}